 This website hosts professional development workshops related to IBL instruction.

-“Thinking Mathematically” and “The Heart of Mathematics: An Invitation to Effective Thinking” are books that contain many problems that would be appropriate for high school math students.
+These books contain many problems that would be appropriate for high school math students.

-“The Young Mathematicians at Work” series of books and videos have problems that can be applied in diverse settings as well as discussions about teaching and learning.
+This book series has problems that can be applied in diverse settings, as well as discussions about teaching and learning.